'Old school' influencing in action

 - See influencing as a way of engaging with someone rather than doing things to them

 - Use lots of questions to identify what are the person’s needs and values

-- Explore with them how your idea could enable them to fulfil their needs
+- Explore with them how your ideas can enable them to fulfil their needs

 - Are walking side by side rather than having one person leading and the other meekly following.